babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 Please note that you should not enable both SET statements at the same time.

-The following example turns on query planning, displays the query plan for the SELECT statement without executing the command, and then turns off query planning:
+The following example turns on query planning, displays the query results and profile, and then turns off query planning:

 ```
-SET BABELFISH_SHOWPLAN_ALL ON
+SET BABELFISH_STATISTICS PROFILE ON
 GO

 SELECT CategoryID, CategoryName FROM dbo.categories ORDER BY 1 DESC